ePages-de/epages-devportal/_posts/2018/2018-05-15-localization-tool.md

 And then send it via email to the translation agency.
 We invited the translation agency again, and explained our software in detail as well as recurring translation relevant issues.<br>
 Most of all, we needed to find a solution for the German source files.
-With an international team, it was not possible to make proper German texts available.
+With an international team, it was not possible to come up with proper German texts.
-So we came up with the idea to maintain German and English as source files (internal native speakers), and make English the source file for the translation agency.
+So we came up with the idea to maintain German and English as source files with the help of internal native speakers.
+This way we could make English the source file for the translation agency.

 ## The refurbishment phase

 Great approaches.
-But after a while it turned out, that all this did not lead to the desired success.
+But after a while it turned out that all this did not lead to the desired success.
 It was simply too much preparation, and overhead work to keep track of all the steps.
 And for an agile software company like ePages, we still needed faster and more efficient translation rounds.
 We needed another solution.